YapengTian/SRCNN-Keras/README.md

 # Training
 1. generate training patches using matlab
-2. use Keras with Theano as backend
+2. use Keras with Theano as backend to train SRCNN model
 3. convert Keras model to .Mat for testing using Matconvnet

 # Dependencies